samualtnorman/phone-number/README.md

 * `defaultCallingCode` — Default calling code for parsing national numbers.
 Some numbering plans are for ["non-geographic numbering plans"](#non-geographic) and they don't have a country code, so `defaultCountry` can't be specified for them.

+The formatter instance has the following methods:

- * `input(text)` — Takes any text, parses it and appends the digits to the input.
+ * `input(text: string)` — Appends text to the input.
 Returns the formatted phone number.

  * `reset()` — Resets the input.

 ```js